-B. To renew, a certified process server must submit the current renewal fee to Court Administration (the amount of the renewal fee is available on the Court Administration website).
-In addition to the renewal fee, the certified process server must submit himself or herself to a limited background investigation, at his or her expense, to ensure that he or she has not acquired a criminal record in the preceding year.
-The process server is responsible for the fee associated with that limited background investigation (the amount of the limited background investigation fee is available on the Court Administration website).
-The process server must also provide proof of the \$5,000.00 surety bond that he or she is required to carry.
+- B. To renew, a certified process server must submit the current renewal fee to Court Administration (the amount of the renewal fee is available on the Court Administration website).
+In addition to the renewal fee, the certified process server must submit himself or herself to a State of Florida Criminal History Record Check, at his or her expense, to ensure that he or she has not been arrested, charged with a crime, nor acquired a criminal record in the preceding year.
+The process server is responsible for the fee associated with the criminal background investigation (the amount of the criminal history record check is available on the Court Administration website).
+The process server must also provide proof of a current \$5,000.00 surety bond.
 If any of the information provided by the process server has changed in the preceding year (for example, address, telephone number, email address), the process server must provide the updated information to the designated employee in Court Administration.
 The process server must also provide an updated passport photo for his or her new identification card.
+Finally, the individual must provide proof of completing the Florida Association of Professional Process Servers' four-credit-hour continuing education course after their most recent certification or renewal date, as applicable.1 - C. Upon receipt of the necessary fees associated with renewal and the criminal record check, proof of the surety bond and of completion of continuing education course, and an updated passport photo, if the designated employee determines that the applicant meets all of the renewal requirements, the applicant's name will be referred to the Chief Judge for approval and the issuance of an order renewing the certification.2 If certification is renewed by order of the Chief Judge, the process server will be issued another identification card.